rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-node-sdk.md

 }
 ```

-The specification of the different `QueueOpts` parameters is listed in the following table:
+The specification of the different `queueOpts` parameters is listed in the following table:

 |**Parameter**  |**Description**                                             |**Default Value**|
 |---------------|------------------------------------------------------------|-----------------|